Franklin County, Alabama

 Franklin County is a county located in the U.S. state of Alabama.
 As of the 2020 census, the population was 32,113.
 Its county seat is Russellville.
 Its name is in honor of Benjamin Franklin, famous statesman, scientist, and printer.
 It is a dry county, although the city of Russellville is wet.

 History

 Franklin County was established on February 6, 1818.

 Colbert County

-Colbert County was originally established on February 6, 1867, after it split from Franklin County over political issues after the American Civil War.
+Once part of Franklin County, Colbert County was originally established on February 6, 1867, after it split from Franklin County over political issues after the American Civil War.
 It was abolished eight months later by an Alabama constitutional convention and then reestablished on February 24, 1870.

 Musical history

-Many musicians and songwriters are from Franklin County including Billy Sherrill, Ricky Pierce, Eddie Martin and many others.
+Many musicians and songwriters are from Franklin County including Billy Sherrill, Ricky Pierce, Kerry Gilbert, Eddie Martin and many others.

 Geography

 According to the United States Census Bureau, the county has a total area of 647 sqmi, of which 634 sqmi is land and 13 sqmi (2.0%) is water.